 - Diploma in Technology Education

 - Diploma in Native and Northern Education (T.E.P.L.)

 - Diploma in TeleLearning and Rural School Teaching

-questions or problems which may arise concerning their programmes.
+which may arise concerning their programs.
 It is, however, the

 NOTE: It is possible that individuals who have been convicted of a crime against a person may not be accepted into a school as required under the Faculty of Education degree and diploma regulations.

-1) Admission to programmes within the Faculty of Education is limited, selective and highly competitive.
-The Faculty reserves the right to limit the number of spaces available in each programme.
-When the number of eligible applicants exceeds the number of spaces available in a particular programme, preference may be given to students who are permanent residents of Newfoundland and Labrador.
+1) Admission to programs within the Faculty of Education is limited, selective and highly competitive.
+The Faculty reserves the right to limit the number of spaces available in each program.
+When the number of eligible applicants exceeds the number of spaces available in a particular program, preference may be given to students who are permanent residents of Newfoundland and Labrador.

-3) Students who have been admitted to a particular degree programme offered by the Faculty of Education and who wish to change to another degree programme within the Faculty must submit a new Faculty application form to the Office of the Registrar that will be considered in competition with all other students.
+3) Students who have been admitted to a particular degree program offered by the Faculty of Education and who wish to change to another degree program within the Faculty must submit a new Faculty application form to the Office of the Registrar that will be considered in competition with all other students.

-5) Admission to programmes within the Faculty of Education is determined by a Selections Committee and is based on the criteria listed for each degree/diploma programme.
+5) Admission to programs within the Faculty of Education is determined by a Selections Committee and is based on the criteria listed for each degree/diploma program.

 Up to Calendar Table of Contents